Lab 5: Experimental Methodology and Scientific Reporting

 • The figure has an appropriate aspect ratio (width to height)

-The final plot should look something like this:
+The final plot could look something like this:

 Kepler 8 Light curve